amcat/hitcount/README.md

 ./upgrade.sh
 ```

 Make sure to run `git diff`.
 If it seems alright build the packges and commit the changes.
+After pushing, please create a new release on [github.com/amcat/hitcount/releases/new](https://github.com/amcat/hitcount/releases/new).